rps1073/ercot/README.md

 `get_monthly_qualifying_averages.py` is a utility function that returns the year/month combinations where average settlement point > $100/MWh

 `/data` contains the raw Excel files from the ERCOT website.
-Note: the zip file containing this code only has `rpt.00013061.0000000000000000.RTMLZHBSPP_2021.xlsx` to save on space, but the code initially ran against all Excel files from the ERCOT website containing historical data from 2010-2022.

 # How to run the script